MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

 Creating the grillage
 ------------------------
-The first process is carried out using the `opGrillage` class.
+Firstly, users create the grillage model using the `opGrillage` class.
 Input arguments of the grillage model is pass to create the `GrillageGenerator` class object.

 The following example creates a `GrillageGenerator` class object for a bridge model.